Medically reviewed by Dr. Chaminda Goonetilleke, 8th Dec. 2021

-A knee contusion or bruised knee occurs due to an impact on the knee.
-This can be due to a fall directly onto the knee or something hitting the knee, such as a ball or club.
-A contusion is a medical term for a bruise.
-Treatment depends on how bad your injury is.
+A knee contusion or bruised knee results from a direct impact to the knee.
+This can be from falling directly onto the knee, or something hitting the knee, such as a ball or another player’s foot.

 Symptoms of a bruised knee